malmarshall/Mental-Health-Dashboard/README.md

 - **Prioritizing Insights**: Once I was able to find appropriate datasets, there was a large wealth of information available for me to extract and use for this project.
 Rather than include it all, I had to really step back and determine what information would provide the most 'bang for buck'.

 # Conclusion

+The exploration of mental health and mental healthcare trends in America has been extremely informative, deepening my knowledge of a topic that has always been interesting to me.